aportela/homedocs/README.md

 ## Migration from old (1.x) version to previous version (2.x)

-**WARNING**: Before making any changes, make a backup copy of the files and database (under path **phpslim-api/data/**)
+**WARNING**: Before making any changes, make a backup of the files and database (located at **phpslim-api/data/**).

-The storage data is kept/shared from the previous version (1.0) but the database version structure has changed and you will need to run a small sqlite script from the command line (under **phpslim-api/data/** path, where old sqlite3 database is stored):
+The storage data is retained/shared from the previous version (1.0), but the database structure has changed.
+You will need to run a small SQLite script from the command line (located under the **phpslim-api/data/** path, where old sqlite3 database is stored):

 ```Shell
 cat ../tools/migrate-from-v1.sql | sqlite3 ./homedocs2.sqlite3

 ```

-Once migrated, run the update script that applies sql version changes
+Once migrated, run the update script to apply the SQL version changes:

 ```Shell
 php phpslim-api/tools/update.php